Protesters torch political party offices in Basra's fourth night of violence

 Southern Iraq, heartland of the Shi’ite majority, first erupted in unrest in July as protesters expressed rage over collapsing infrastructure, power cuts and corruption.

-Residents in Basra, a city of more than 2 million people, say the water supply has become contaminated with salt, making them vulnerable and desperate in the hot summer months.
+Residents in Basra, a city of more than 2 million people, say the water supply has become contaminated with salt.

 A Health Ministry spokesman told a news conference in Baghdad that 6,280 people had been recently hospitalized with diarrhea due to the oversalinated water.